Shimanga/Website-Analytics-Report/README.md

 <H2>What Segments Should You Target?</H2>

 Demographics and interests are not listed because the data is too limited for Google to determine target user groups

+<H2>Recommendations</H2>

+Run targeted advertising or promotional campaigns in regions where you see the highest potential- Lusaka and Kitwe

+Create region-specific content or offers tailored to the preferences and needs of users in that area.

+Majority of the audience are mobile phone users.
+Ensure your site is fully responsive and offers a seamless experience on mobile devices.

+Create dedicated landing pages for specific traffic sources to provide a more relevant experience.

+To reduce the bounce rate on some landing pages, improve content quality, optimize page load speed, and enhance design and usability.

+To optimize conversion paths, analyze user flow to identify where users drop off and optimize these paths.
+Add products from the store relevant to the content

+Reassess your marketing channels and targeting strategies to ensure you're attracting the right audience.